fedosejev/react.tips/data/radio-buttons-in-reactjs/content.md

   <h4 class="alert-heading">Hold on!</h4>

   <p>
-    This tutorial covers React 15 and is now out of date.
+    This tutorial covers React 15 and is now <strong>out of date</strong>.
   </p>

   <p class="mb-0">